Let Us Defend You from Debt Buyer Harassment

 Talk to Our Attorney Today

 Our skilled Windham County debt buyer lawsuit defense attorney is ready to help you at your earliest convenience.
-We can offer you a free case evaluation, flat-fee representation, and if necessary, customized payment plans suited to fit your needs.
+We can offer you a case evaluation and flat-fee representation.
 The Woods Law Firm, LLC is devoted to protecting the rights of our clients and taking the necessary action to fight their credit card debt lawsuits.
 We want to make our services attainable for all who need it.

 Let us help you fight the methods debt buyers and collection agencies use to harass people into paying them.
 If you've been contacted by a debt buyer concerning an alleged debt, contact our Windham County debt defense attorney today.
 When we defend lawsuits brought by credit card companies, debt buyers, and collection agencies, we typically represent clients on a flat-fee basis, meaning you will pay one flat fee for our representation during the entire case.
 There are no hidden fees or services charges.